Trading Electrons: Predicting DART Spread Spikes in ISO Electricity Markets: Conclusion

-Our empirical results show that spike predictability is highly heterogeneous across markets and zones.
+\paragraph{Empirical findings.} Our empirical results first show that spike predictability is highly heterogeneous across markets and zones.
 In ISO--NE and ERCOT, DART spreads are almost perfectly synchronized across load zones, so a single representative node captures nearly all useful variation.
-By contrast, NYISO exhibits much weaker and more dispersed cross–zone correlations, driven by localized congestion and loss patterns.
+By contrast, NYISO exhibits much weaker and more dispersed cross-zonal correlations, driven by localized congestion, transmission constraints, and heterogeneous marginal costs across the network.
 In this environment, multi-zone modelling is essential: different zones deliver structurally different DART distributions and support distinct INC/DEC opportunities.
-Long Island emerges as the most profitable load pocket, combining frequent extreme spreads with high average load, while several upstate zones offer weaker but still statistically significant signals.
+At the zone level, Long Island emerges as the most profitable load pocket, combining frequent extreme spreads with high average load, while several upstate zones offer weaker but still statistically significant signals.

-A central contribution of the paper is to move beyond unit-sized, impact-free backtests and to construct an economically consistent link between trade size and expected price response.
-Using historical day-ahead bid stacks, we estimate system-wide energy impact coefficients and zone-specific congestion sensitivities, yielding a linear–quadratic impact model for virtual load.
-Closed-form expressions for the optimal zonal quantities show that portfolio-level decisions are shaped not only by local expected revenues, but also by cross-zone interactions through the common energy component.
-In particular, it can be optimal to take offsetting positions across zones in order to concentrate risk where marginal price impact is lowest.
-Backtests that ignore this feedback either overstate achievable profits or implicitly assume unrealistically small position sizes.

-From a trading perspective, the most stable opportunities arise on the DEC side.
-Positive DART spikes (which generate DEC profits) occur more frequently and with greater statistical regularity, and the forecasting model identifies these events with higher precision.
-In contrast, INC opportunities—driven by negative DART spikes—are substantially more lucrative when they occur, but they are rarer, more volatile, and more sensitive to threshold selection and market-impact assumptions.
-As a result, DEC strategies deliver smoother and more persistent returns, whereas INC strategies contribute occasional but very large profit bursts.
-Restricting trades to directions consistent with the model’s sign prediction and to statistically significant zone–season–band buckets preserves most of the economic value while improving robustness and interpretability.
+From a trading perspective, the most stable opportunities arise on the INC side.
+Positive DART spikes (which generate INC profits) occur more frequently and with greater statistical regularity, and the forecasting model identifies these events with higher precision.
+In contrast, DEC opportunities, driven by negative DART spikes, are substantially more lucrative when they occur, but they are rarer, more volatile, and more sensitive to threshold selection and market-impact assumptions.
+As a result, INC strategies deliver smoother and more persistent returns, whereas DEC strategies contribute occasional but very large profit bursts.
+Restricting trades to directions consistent with the model's sign prediction and to statistically significant zone-season-band buckets preserves most of the economic value while improving robustness and interpretability.